Student Journalist

 If you know how to raise money, you will always add value to any and every organization you go to.

 This position has tremendous room for growth.
-LI’s leadership will work with you on identifying your passions and help you grow in your areas of interest.
+The leadership will work with you on identifying your passions, skills, and opportunities for growth and foster those to shape you into a stronger professional.

 Qualifications and compensation

-You must have a complete Public Policy Questionnaire (PPQ) and an upload resume before applying.
+You must complete the Public Policy Questionnaire (PPQ) and an uploaded resume to apply.

 An understanding of conservative ideals and principles is a must.

-Salary starts at $45,000 a year and is paired with a comprehensive healthcare plan.
-Additionally, secondary benefits such as phone plan assistance and transportation assistance provided.
+Salary starts at $50,000 a year and is paired with an excellent healthcare plan, and transportation assistance provided.

 Arlington